 The following video provides an overview of custom objects in Admin Center:

-- one custom object type and certain Zendesk object types
+- one legacy custom object type and certain Zendesk object types

 - two Zendesk object types